 Protecting property from flooding

-Flooding is dangerous and can happen very quickly.
+Heavy rainfall can cause flooding.
+This can be dangerous and can happen very quickly.
 The effects can be devastating.
-There are a number of things you can do to prepare for flooding to keep yourself and your family safe:
+Our friends at the UK flooding agencies have outlined a number of things you can do to prepare for flooding to keep yourself and your family safe:

 1. Check if you are at risk of flooding: